 Run 3 miles at the same comfortable pace you ran on Tuesday.
 Speed doesn't matter; distance does.
 You will burn approximately 300 calories covering 3 miles.
 Over a period of 12 weeks--if you kept the distance the same--you would burn 3,600 calories on Thursdays.
 Theoretically, this would allow you to lose one pound of weight from your Thursday workouts alone.
 After your run, do some strength training, similar to what I suggested for Monday or Tuesday.
 As the countdown to your half marathon race continues, I'll ask you to increase your Thursday commitment gradually from 3 to 5 miles.

 Thirty minutes of cross-training.
 In this training program, most Saturdays will feature some form of cross-training with a build-up from 30 to 40 to 50 to 60 minutes as the program continues.
 What kind of cross-training should you do?
 In the instructions to Wednesday's workout, I suggested swimming, cycling, walking or even some light jogging.
 Cross-country skiing or snowshoeing also works well if there's snow on the ground.
 Regardless, the cross-training you choose should be some form of aerobic exercise done at an easy level.
-If you want to do your long runs on Saturdays rather than Sundays, simply flip-flop the two workouts.

 This is the key day of our novice program for the half marathon.
 On Sundays, we run long.
 Four miles this first weekend may not seem long, particularly if you have a previous background as a runner, but over the next 11 weeks we will take you to 10 miles for your maximum long run.
 That comes in the penultimate week and is far enough for a long run.
 I'm confident that you will be able to run the extra 3 miles on the climactic race weekend, just as runners following my marathon training program jump from a maximum 20-miler to 26 in the race.
 I'll explain how as we go along, but in the meatime, have faith.